sydneydenae/tenth/README.md

       2. Write import *elementName* from *filepath* at the top
       3. Write in the skeleton for a typical react export function
       4. Insert <elementName/> in the inside the return parentheses
+      5. Repeat this for any elements you'd like to include from the Tailwind site
       ```
       import React from "react"
       import Button from "../components/atoms/button"